 “I want to get stronger but what’s the point of weight training?
 I don’t have the time or energy to make it to the gym.” – FIXED MINDSET

 And if we’re born with a FIXED mindset, does this mean we’re doomed to a life filled with limits?

-While the concept of nature vs nurture, genetics, and biochemistry obviously play a significant role in how we perceive the world around us, there is A LOT we can do ourselves to improve our ability to strengthen our minds.
+While the concepts of nature vs nurture, genetics, and biochemistry obviously play a significant role in how we perceive the world around us, there is A LOT we can do ourselves to improve our ability to strengthen our minds.

 According to Dr. Dweck’s research, as well as the latest research in neuroscience, our brains are WAY more adaptable than we previously thought!
 Lots of research on brain plasticity shows that neuron connectivity actually has the ability to change.

 This change occurs through consistent practice, and the result of this practice is that neural networks actually grow NEW connections and strengthen connections that already exist.

 These incredible discoveries illustrate how we’re able to increase neural growth which actually alters the way that we think!

 Our brains literally have the ability to grow stronger and change with consistent effort!

 Challenging ourselves, practicing consistently, using positive self-talk, and reaching out for support are all ways to strengthen our brains and become more growth-oriented.